ye-man/RhizomeBot/README.md

 - Control of network through a single RSA keypair
 - Stealthy communication channels

 At the moment, this project is just starting.
-A bot can connect to another bot and receive unauthenticated commands.
+Bots can currently connect to another bot and receive unauthenticated commands, provide machine info.